lim3nd/API-lab/Example 1 Map-Pin/README.md

 This prototype showcases pan gesture of the ZingTouch library.
 In this example the pan gesture is used to move a pin over a map.

 ## How to use
 Simply drag the pin around the map using the cursor.
-The pan gestures is tracking the cursors position whenever the pin is pressed, positioning the pin where the user chooses.
+The pan gesture is tracking the cursors position whenever the pin is pressed, positioning the pin where the user chooses.

 ## Maintenance and contribution to the project
 This prototype was made with the help of Zingtouch: https://zingchart.github.io/zingtouch